 Basic Guidelines of Mysore

-(These guidelines are intended primarily for students in the Yoga teacher training; but good for everyone)
+(These guidelines are intended primarily for students in the Yoga Teacher Training, but good for everyone)

-No talking, please.
+Quiet, please.
 You may whisper to the teacher, but keep it to a minimum.

 If you plan to do any Yin style of practice do it in the first 30 minutes when you first arrive -while the muscles are still cold.
 (Yin is more effective in reaching connective tissue while the muscles are cold.)